 - Events will not have an interval, to minimise patron congestion in shared spaces and facilities.

 - Group bookings should only be from the same household group.
-While groups and individuals are allocated seats with physical distancing measures, groups from the same household will be excluded from this.

 Our Theatre Bars

 - Queuing for bar service will use 1.5m physical distancing.

 - During busy times two bars will be open pre-show to avoid overcrowding the foyer areas.

 - Tables, chairs, stools and high touch surfaces will be sanitised after every use.

 - Glassware will be washed in a commercial dishwasher after each use.